janus-idp/backstage-plugins/plugins/topology/README.md

 # Topology plugin for Backstage

-The Topology plugin enables you to visualize the workloads such as Deployment, Job, Daemonset, Statefulset, CronJob, and Pods powering any service on the Kubernetes cluster.
+The Topology plugin enables you to visualize the workloads such as Deployment, Job, Daemonset, Statefulset, CronJob, Pods and Virtual Machines powering any service on the Kubernetes cluster.

 ## For administrators